samartha-smgitofc/centralRepo/README.md

 or
 pip install -r requirements.txt

-4. Usage
+3. Usage

 3.1 Update the automate_git.py script with the correct paths for your text file and Git repository:
     file_path = "path/to/your/file.txt"
     repo_path = "path/to/your/repo"

 3.2 Run the script:
     python automate_git.py
     The script will run continuously and push the text from the .txt file to the Git repository every day at the specified time (e.g., 10:00 AM).

-5. How It Works
+5. How It Works:

   The script uses the schedule library to schedule the push_to_git function to run at a specified time every day.
   The push_to_git function performs the following tasks:
   Changes to the repository directory.